-My travel days are on hold.
-For medical reasons.
-No getting on a plane until September, unless it's deadheading on a private plane to answer the need of a Kuwaiti prince.
+My travel days have been on hold for medical reasons.
+No getting on a plane until September, unless it's deadheading on a London-bound private plane to answer the need of a Kuwaiti prince.
 My mission helping him not lose at cards.
-He's the biggest loser in the world and the world's casinos love a loser.
+He's the biggest loser in the world and the world's casinos love a rich loser.

-Stuck on Clinton Hill for the foreseeablefuture I recall reading a passage from Richard Burton, the famed Nile explorer, about how he was stranded in Trieste at the end of his life and felt like Robinson Crusoe.
+Stranded on Clinton Hill for the foreseeable future I recalled reading a passage from Richard Burton, the famed Nile explorer, about how he was stranded in Trieste at the end of his life and felt like Robinson Crusoe.
 Waiting for ship to end his exile fromthe world.
 Last week I spoke with my around-the-world travel agent, John, at Pan Express.
 He was surprised to hear from me.
-Our last conversation might have been our last.
+Obviously he had thought last year's trip to visit my family in Thailand might have been my last.

 "Sir, when are you traveling again?"